 VanEck Investments Limited receives all management fees that have been paid by the Fund during the year.
-The Responsible Entity is entitled to receive an annual management fee of 0.35% p.a. of the total assets of the Fund under the terms of the Constitution (2016: 0.35% p.a.).
+During the year the Responsible Entity was entitled to receive an annual management fee of 0.49% p.a. of the total assets of the Fund under the terms of the Constitution.
+From 26 July 2016, this has been reduced to 0.45% p.a.
 The fees are paid on a quarterly basis.